Snapshot

 • Indian chemical industry employs more than 2 Mn people.

-• The production of Major Chemicals in 2022-23 (up to September 2022) is 6487 thousand MT.
+• The production of Major Chemicals in 2023-24 (up to Aug 2023) is 53.54 Lakh Tonnes.

 100% FDI is allowed under the automatic route in the chemicals sector (except in the case of certain hazardous chemicals).